CoFH/cofh.github.io/docs/world-generator-configuration/feature-format/index.md

 nav: cofh-world
 ---

-This page describes the [JSON](http://www.json.org/) format that is used to describe features to generate in the world.
+This page describes the [JSON](http://www.json.org/) format that [CoFH World](/docs/cofh-world/) uses for describing features to generate in the world.
 Features are described inside the `populate` value of [world generation files](/docs/world-generator-configuration/files/).